To ensure equity, safety, and quality in the marketplaces of North Carolina for all consumers, manufacturers, and merchants.

 The LP-Gas Section is responsible for inspecting LP-Gas (propane) installations and transportation vehicles for compliance with the LP-Gas Inspection Law.
 In addition, the section performs safety inspections of anhydrous ammonia installations.
 Weights and Measures, LP Gas, and anhydrous ammonia rules are adopted by the North Carolina Board of Agriculture.

-Measurement services are provided by the Standards Laboratory Section to support both the commercial weights and measures system and the industries of North Carolina.
+Measurement services are provided by the Metrology Laboratory Section to support both the commercial weights and measures system and the industries of North Carolina.
 Precision mass, length, volume, and temperature measurement services are offered on a fee basis.